A Destination for Generations…

 For those who prefer a small community, Hot Springs has much to offer.
 We have all the basics, plus the city of Asheville is only 45 minutes away.
 Hot Springs proper is a community of 650 people with a municipal government and full water, sewer and other public services.
 South of Hot Springs, on Highway 209, is Spring Creek, an unincorporated community with much to offer those who prefer a more rural setting.
 Many Spring Creek residents have 5-10 acres or more.

 For hundreds of years, Hot Springs has attracted visitors from all over to soak in the natural hot mineral water.
 The Appalachian Trail brings over 2,000 visitors each year from all over the world.
 Many finish their journey and return to Hot Springs to settle.
 As a result, the town is welcoming to people from different areas and walks of life.

 In large part, people are drawn to the area for its natural beauty and outdoor recreational opportunities.
 Hiking, fishing, and wildlife viewing are bountiful here.
 With a tradition of arts and crafts going back to the early settlers, Hot Springs is popular among families from the area as well as newcomers who have an appreciation for handmade crafts.
 One would be remiss not to mention the tradition of music in the mountains which has its heritage in the Irish, Scottish and other settlers to the area.
 On any given weekend, there are opportunities to enjoy mountain music and traditional country ballads.

 Open a Business, Telecommute or Active Retirement

 With the advent of the Internet, many people have moved here from elsewhere and telecommute to their jobs or businesses.
-DSL service is available in town as well as in Spring Creek.
-Several people have come here and opened local businesses and we also attract active retirees many of whom enjoy outdoor activities, gardening and area crafts.
+High-speed Internet Service and Cellular Phone Service is available in town and surrounding communities.
+Many people have moved here and opened local businesses.
+We also attract active retirees, many of whom enjoy outdoor activities, gardening and area crafts.